chasoft/docs.chasoft.net/docs/ari/intro.md

 ⚡️ Ari will help you ship a **lightning fast website** that you will be confident.

+💯 **Advanced searching** feature helps your visitor searching, filtering the easy way any data by any keywords.
+Besides, **“what's new”** information central helps you to navigate and be able to share any pages.

-💸 Building maintainable website is hard and expensive.
+💸 Building a maintainable website is hard and expensive.
 Instead, **focus on your content** and just write Markdown files.

 💥 Ready for more?
-Use **advanced features** like i18n, **“what's new”** information central.
+Use **advanced features** like i18n.

 🧐 Ari is a **Server-side Rendering** website.
-It builds a **multi-pages application** with fast client-side navigation, leveraging the full power of **React** to make your site interactive.
-It provides out-of-the-box **blogging features** but can be used to create **your valuable personal website site** *(or it could be a bioLink, personal sharing platform, blogger, showcase, etc which all power your private interests or business needs)*.
+It builds a **multi-pages application** with fast client-side navigation, leveraging the full power of **React** to make your site interactive *(has ability to **share any corner** of your personal website)*.
+It provides out-of-the-box **blogging features** but can be used to create **your valuable personal website site** *(or it could be a bioLink, personal sharing platform, blogger, showcase, etc. Which all powered your private interests or business needs)*.

 ## Ari: Powerful Serverless Personal Website